natefoo/slurm-drmaa/README.md

 | -o, --output=*pattern*     | drmaa_error_path    | Connect the batch script's standard output directly to the file name specified in the pattern |
 | -t, --time=*hours:minutes* | drmaa_wct_hlimit    | Set a maximum job wallclock time                                                              |

-Description of each parameter can be found in `man sbatch`.
+Descriptions of each parameter can be found in `man sbatch`.

 Changelog
 ---------